 - Accountability: requests to create or modify registries are tracked and managed. - Traceability: all requests and changes can be viewed or audited by the community, to the extent permitted by the CCSDS standards track document that specified the particular registry, and to the extent permitted by security concerns. - Security: Registries shall be verifiable for their content in a secure manner based on best practices.
 Registry files shall be copied and used by the CCSDS community, the space agencies, and industry.
 Some registries might also be embedded into products.
 Therefore, a digital signature is required to provide a way of verifying the consistency of the registry by the community at any time.
 The digital signature provides both the integrity validation and the source validation.
 SANA will provide registry support to all CCSDS members in a non-discriminatory manner.
-However, there may be security processes that could restrict access to certain entries or to distributed sections of the registry as specified in the defining document.

-Accessibility: The SANA registries shall be accessible on line via a standard Web interface.
-Programmatic access to the SANA registries shall be provided via an HTTP/REST query interface.
+However, there may be security processes that could restrict access to certain entries or to distributed sections of the registry as specified in the defining document. - Accessibility: The SANA registries shall be accessible on line via a standard Web interface.
+Programmatic access to the SANA registries shall be provided via an HTTP/REST style query interface using the GET method (see reference [9]).